codewithkyle/dragomanjs/README.md

 "translate:convert": "dragoman --input ./translations.csv"
 ```

 The files will be placed in a `dragoman` directory at your project root.
-Each local will be split into their own directory with a `site.php` and `site.json` file per local.
+Each language will be split into their own directory with a `site.php` and `site.json`.

 ## Roadmap